 Ansley Park Ranch Home – Before

-This 1960’s ranch was chopped up into several small rooms with no connectivity between the spaces.
-The existing living room, kitchen, dining room, and family room were all individual rooms with low ceilings adding to their cramped feeling.
-The new owner wanted to introduce more of a mid-century modern feel to the home.
+The floor plan of 1960’s ranch was chopped up into several small rooms with no connectivity between the spaces.
+The existing living room, kitchen, dining room, and family room were all individual rooms with low ceilings, adding to their cramped feeling.
+The new owner wanted to connect these spaces and introduce more of a mid-century modern feel to the home.

 Mid-Century Modern Renovation

-We started the design with opening up the center spine wall, a common element to a ranch.
-In addition, we introduced large beams that took the place of a load bearing wall, allowing for 3-4 small rooms to become a single open-concept living area.
+We started the design by opening up the center spine wall, a common element to a ranch home.
+Next, we introduced large beams that took the place of a load bearing wall, allowing for 3-4 small rooms to become a single open-concept living area.
 The open feel of the space made the lower ceilings less noticeable.
 Also, removing any cased openings contributed to the large open feel.

 More on Modern Residential Architecture: